-- · Establish contact with the HOA Board of directors; - · Preparing and conducting client interviews; - Conduct building survey condition measurement cf. national norm (e.g. NEN 27676) including construction, installations, architectural and energetic conditions, identifying all possible bottlenecks/challenges and opportunities?
-(Asbestos, bats, solar panels...); - Checking fire safety situation and requirements; - Assessing the risk of the presence of asbestos, carrying out or supervising asbestos inspections. - Initial energy measurement: collect current energy consumption data (via network manager/energy supplier, of this building and of average buildings of this size); - Retrieve important information, what is going on, what is the (renovation) history of the building, rough assessment of the technical condition of the building and its installations; - Assessing whether the project fits within the scope of a renovation that focuses on integral costs of living (e.g. considering insulation measures that have been carried out in the past, legal and financial situation, presence of a district heating system, etc.); - Variants study to roughly work out different renovation scenarios (or have them worked out) using an integral costing approach; - Present in detail to the board of the owner association what an integral cost-controlled renovation approach entails, provide objective information; - Preparing an offer suitable to the situation and the building for a feasibility study including any appropriate more detailed surveys; - · Participation in project evaluation.
+- · Establish contact with the CA Board of directors; - Preparing and conducting client interviews; - Control of the existing building survey: Condition measurement in accordance with NEN 2767, including construction, installation, building condition.
+Possible bottlenecks/challenges for a renovation (asbestos, bats, solar panels...); - · Checking fire safety situation and requirements; - Assessing the risk of the presence of asbestos, carrying out or supervising asbestos inspections. - · Initial energy measurement: collect current energy consumption data (via network manager/energy supplier, of this building and of average buildings of this size); - Retrieve important information, what is going on, what is the (renovation) history of the building, rough assessment of the technical condition of the building and its installations; - Assessing whether the project fits within the scope of a renovation that focuses on integral costs of living (e.g. considering insulation measures that have been carried out in the past, legal and financial situation, presence of a district heating system, etc.); - · Variants study to roughly work out different renovation scenarios (or have them worked out) using an integral costing approach; - · Present in detail to the board of the owner association what an integral cost-controlled renovation approach entails, provide objective information; - · Preparing an offer suitable to the situation and the building for a feasibility study including any appropriate more detailed surveys; - · Participation in project evaluation.

-- ≥ 5 years of construction-related work experience, or: - Affinity with construction and master's level education: - Strong communication skills; - Experience in sales.
+- $\cdot \geq 5$ years of construction-related work experience, or: - · Affinity with construction and master's level education; - · Strong communication skills; - · Experience in sales.

-- · Detailed knowledge of housing renovation as a cost-controlled effort; - Experience/understanding of how and why to work integrally; - Particulars of Homeowners Associations legal and organizational; - Basic technical and energy knowledge.
+- Detailed knowledge of housing renovation as a cost-controlled effort; - Experience/understanding of how and why to work integrally; - · Particulars of CAs legal and organizational; - · Basic technical and energy knowledge.

-Passive House Trades Person course, e.g. Cursus Energieneutraal bouwen en renoveren; Course on Acquisition of cost of ownership-driven renovation for HOA's, e.g. Acquisitiegesprek woonlastenneutrale renovatie VvE;
+Passive House Trades Person course;

-Possibly additional courses on Communicating with customers.
+Course on Acquisition of cost of ownership-driven renovation for CAs; Possibly additional courses on Communicating with customers.

-4.2 Social process supervisor
+4.3 Social process supervisor

-A social process supervisor supports the activities of the sustainability committee on behalf of the HOA.
-He directs the process and his role as an outsider allows him to ensure a safe atmosphere during residents' meetings.
-He provides support to the HOA during all phases, is attentive to the social aspects during the decision-making process by the HOA members and can mediate and advise in communication if necessary.
-He monitors the completion of the correct steps in the process of a HOA from initiative to after completion of the renovation.
+A social process supervisor supports the activities of the sustainability committee on behalf of the CA. He directs the process and his role as an outsider allows him to ensure a safe atmosphere during residents' meetings.
+He provides support to the CA during all phases, is attentive to the social aspects during the decision-making process by the CA members and can mediate and advise in communication if necessary.
+He monitors the completion of the correct steps in the process of a CA from initiative to after completion of the renovation.